 One Piece: Monkey D. Luffy

 Monkey D. Luffy, the protagonist of One Piece (1997-) by Eiichiro Oda, is the most common character brought up when it comes to asexuality in anime and manga.
 In the context of One Piece, he sometimes does not express sexual desire when other characters would.
 For example, the character Boa Hancock has the superpower to turn anyone to stone if they have sexual desires by directing those desires at herself.
 Luffy is immune to Hancock’s power, due to a lack of lust that can’t be manipulated toward her.
 Hancock becomes fascinated by Luffy and falls in love with him, but he would rather be friends than marry her.
-He is often interpreted as asexual and aromantic by English-speaking fans because of his disinterest in sex and romance.
+English-speaking fans often interpret him as asexual and aromantic because of his disinterest in sex and romance.
 For more on Luffy from the perspective of a One Piece fan, see this particular post and the rest of the luffy-is-aroace Tumblr blog.

 When asked if any of Luffy’s crew would fall in love, Oda responded that “they’re all in love (with adventure).”
-This brings us to the issue of romance, or lack thereof, in shounen manga such as One Piece.
+This brings us to the issue of romance, or lack thereof, in shounen manga like One Piece.
 Shounen manga often lack romance, or at least lack romantic arcs.
-Side female characters may have crushes on a male protagonist, established married couples may exist, main characters may get together in the end, but romance is not emphasized.
+Side female characters may have crushes on a male protagonist, established married couples may exist, and main characters may get together in the end; but romance is not focal.
 Luffy is only one of many male protagonists in shounen manga oblivious to feelings of love and/or sex.
-There are rarely central romantic relationships as there in shoujo manga because editors believe their coveted boy readers don’t care for romance.
-In a heteronormative society where romance is defined as a man and a woman, it would also require female characters have more presence in a story (which supposedly boy readers would dislike).
+There are rarely central romantic relationships as there in shoujo manga, because editors believe their coveted boy readers don’t care for romance.
+In a heteronormative society that defines romance as a man and a woman, it would also require female characters having more presence in a story (which supposedly boy readers would dislike).
 Instead magazines like Shounen Jump place importance on themes of “friendship, effort, and victory.”
 As a result, it can be hard to gauge whether a shounen manga upholds friendship and camaraderie out of reverence for platonic love, or because of the stereotype that boys enjoy action and adventure more than romance as genres.
-Lack of different-gender romance is also not a guaranteed indicator of sexual minority acceptance, as shounen manga frequently stereotype and caricature gay men and transgender women.
+Lack of different-gender romance also doesn’t guarantee sexual minority acceptance, as shounen manga frequently stereotype and caricature gay men and transgender women.
 Use your best judgement.
 Nonetheless, fans can find comfort and meaning in manga such as One Piece and its portrayal of friendship and openness to asexual and aromantic interpretation.

 Sailor Moon: Rei Hino

-Another of Rei’s defining characteristics in the manga is her disinterested in dating.
-She’s different from her fellow inner senshi interested in boys, but this is not implied to mean an attraction to girls as with lesbian couple Haruka and Michiru.
+Rei’s disinterest in dating also defines her character in the manga.
+She differs from her fellow inner senshi interested in boys, which doesn’t imply an attraction to girls as with lesbian couple Haruka and Michiru.
 Shrine maidens like Rei aren’t necessarily celibate in real life, but she aspires to care for the shine without having to marry to financially support it.
 In the Dream arc, the Dead Moon Circus lures Rei into a house of mirrors to force her to give up being a senshi.
 A fake mirror version of herself tells her can’t stay a shrine maiden devoted to her friends forever and encourages her to fall in love with a man instead, but she breaks through with the help of her pet crows in human form.